MissZamzam/SkillSpectrum/README.md

 To run the SkillSpectrum website locally, follow these steps:

-Clone the repository to your local machine:
+1.Clone the repository to your local machine:

-bash
-Copy code
 git clone https://github.com/your-username/SkillSpectrum.git
-Install the dependencies:

-bash
-Copy code
-cd SkillSpectrum
+2.cd SkillSpectrum

-Create necessary folders and files locally.
+3.Create necessary folders and files locally.

-Add Swiper JS:
+4.Add Swiper JS:

 Include Swiper JS, an external JavaScript library, inside your project.
 You can load it from the provided CDN (Content Delivery Network) URL.
 Swiper is a popular library used for creating sliders and carousels.

-html
-Copy code
 <script src="https://cdn.jsdelivr.net/npm/swiper@9/swiper-bundle.min.js"></script>
 Start a local development server or open the website in your preferred browser at http://localhost:3000.